urbanware-org/clap/readme.txt

     Requirements

-        In order to use the module, Python 3.2 or higher is recommended, but it may also work with earlier versions.
+        In order to use the module, Python 3.6 or higher must be installed.

+        If you need a version for Python 2 for whatever reason, you can try refactoring the syntax using the 3to2 tool.
+However, there is no guarantee that this works properly or at all, and support for this is not provided in any way.

     Usage